apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_USER**: Used to specify a string of capabilities for the given user.

-#. **SINGULARITY_USERNS** and **SINGULARITY_UNSHARE_USERNS**: To specify that the container will run in a new user namespace, allowing Singularity to run completely unprivileged on recent kernels.
-This may not support every feature of Singularity.
+#. **SINGULARITY_USERNS** and **SINGULARITY_UNSHARE_USERNS**: To specify that the container will run in a new user namespace, allowing {Singularity} to run completely unprivileged on recent kernels.
+This may not support every feature of {Singularity}.
 (Sandbox image only).
 Default is set to false.

 ``W``
 ^^^^^

 #. **SINGULARITY_WORKDIR**: The working directory to be used for ``/tmp``, ``/var/tmp`` and ``$HOME`` (if ``-c`` or ``--contain`` was also used)

-#. **SINGULARITY_WRITABLE**: By default, all Singularity containers are available as read only, this option makes the file system accessible as read/write.
+#. **SINGULARITY_WRITABLE**: By default, all {Singularity} containers are available as read only, this option makes the file system accessible as read/write.
 Default set to false.

 #. **SINGULARITY_WRITABLE_TMPFS**: Makes the file system accessible as read-write with non-persistent data (with overlay support only).
 Default is set to false.